The World Senior Chess Championship is an annual chess tournament established in 1991 by FIDE, the World Chess Federation.

 Originally, the minimum age was 60 years for men, and 50 for women.

 Since 2014, the Senior Championship is split in two different age categories, 50+ and 65+, with separate open and women-only tournaments.
 Participants must reach the age of 50 or 65 years by December 31 of the year of the event.
+There is a category for players 75+ which provides special prizes.[2]

 The championship is organized as an eleven-round Swiss system tournament.
 It is an open tournament, and each FIDE member federation may send as many players as desired.
-A separate women's tournament is held only if there are enough participants (at least 10 women from four different FIDE zones).
+The separate women's tournament is held only if there are enough participants (at least 10 women from four different FIDE zones).

 The winners of the open tournaments (both age categories) are awarded the title of Grandmaster if they do not already have it and the winners of the women's tournaments (both age categories) are awarded the title of Woman Grandmaster if they do not already have it.